R2Pitou/R2Pitou/articles/governance/planning-the-plumbing-infrastructure-before-classrooms/index.md

 ## Identity before applications

-With the network boundaries established, the next decision was identity.
-A common mistake in greenfield deployments is to build applications first and then let each one maintain its own users.
-That usually results in multiple password databases, and inconsistencies in the user lifecycle.
-Also, let's be honest.
-Students and staff have enough on their plates without having to remember a dozen different passwords for a dozen different systems.
-So SSO with Google as the identity provider was a requirement from the start.
+With the network boundaries established, the next architectural decision was identity.
+A common mistake in greenfield deployments is to build applications first and let each one maintain its own users.
+That usually results in multiple password databases, inconsistent user lifecycle management, and duplicated authentication policies.
+Students and staff already have enough on their plates without remembering a dozen different passwords for a dozen different systems, so Single Sign-On was a requirement from the start.

-That's why Google Workspace sits near the top of the dependency graph because it acts as the identity provider rather than simply an email platform.
-Applications authenticate against Google using standards such as OpenID Connect, while user lifecycle management, group membership, organisational units, and authentication policies remain centralised.
-The applications become consumers of identity instead of owners of it, reducing administrative overhead and making onboarding, offboarding, and permission changes consistent across the environment.
+The architecture deliberately separates identity from applications.
+Google Workspace becomes the authoritative identity provider for the environment, while applications become consumers of that identity through OpenID Connect and other federated authentication standards.
+User lifecycle management, group membership, organisational units, and authentication policies remain centralised instead of being reimplemented by every application.

+That decision means applications no longer need to answer the question, "Who is this user?"
+They only need to trust the answer provided by the identity platform.
+Onboarding, offboarding, permission changes, and MFA policies are managed once and immediately become consistent across the entire environment instead of being maintained separately by every application.

 ## Infrastructure is mostly relationships